 Generally, the longer the ridge of high-pressure persists over the Intermountain Basin, the worse the air pollution.
 Here is a link to 500 mb forecasts.

 Webcam from UU William Browning Building, Atmos.
 Sci.
 Dept., looking W

 Webcam from UU William Browning Building, Atmos.
 Sci.
 Dept., looking S

 Neil Armstrong Academy (West Valley City) webcam, looking E

 MesoWest Network (click the button "View Profile Without Logging In")

-A recent study measured PM2.5 concentrations on a line running up the Avenues residential district in north Salt Lake City.
+A University of Utah study measured PM2.5 concentrations on a line running up the Avenues residential district in north Salt Lake City.
 Although the data set covered only part of one winter, PM2.5 concentrations were found to generally decrease with elevation above the lowest few hundred feet of the valley, suggesting that residents living at higher elevations might suffer less exposure to pollutants.
 But, the aerosol layer typically extends to elevations well above the valley floor, often enveloping all residential areas.
 The pollution events sometimes break up in such a way that the highest elevations are the first to experience clean air.

 Guide to interpreting laser ceilometer data.

 Daily laser ceilometer data from Hawthorne Elementary School